Affordable Care Act Provision 9010 ---- Health Insurance Providers Fee

 There is a penalty for failure to report the required information by April 15th of the fee year, unless such failure is due to reasonable cause.
 The penalty for failure to report is $10,000 plus the lesser of $1,000 multiplied by the number of days during which the failure continues, or the amount of the fee.
 There is an accuracy related penalty for any understatement of a covered entity’s net premiums written.
 The accuracy related penalty is equal to the excess of the amount of the fee for the fee year that should have been paid, over the amount of the fee determined based on the understatement.

 The information submitted on both the original and corrected Forms 8963 is not confidential.
 All information on Form 8963 will be open for public inspection or available upon request.
-You may download a copy of 2014 information.
+You may download a copy of available data here:

 IPF Contact Information: LB&I IPF